SaadGhazai/regex/README.md

-This repo is used for introducting regular expressions and the re library in python
+This repo is used for my Lightining Talk in introducting regular expressions and the re library in python

 useful resources: